rarkebauer/image-abstraction-layer/README.md

 This is a project from Free Code Camp's backend certification

-The user can pass a URL as a parameter and receive a shortened URL in the JSON response.
-Invalid URLs will return an error message.
-When a user visits the shortened URL, it will redirect to the original link.# image-abstraction-layer
+This is a full stack javascript application that allows users to search for images and browse recent search queries.
+The search will return image URLs, alt text, and page urls.
+The user can paginate through the responses by adding a ?offset=2 parameter to the URL.